-Download the Residential District and Commercial District walking tour maps!
+Download the National Register Historic District walking tour map!

 New Iberia is renowned for its unique culture and cuisine, which draw from the melting pot of its Spanish-French-African American-Creole heritage.
 Spaniards led by Francisco Bouligny founded the town in 1779 on the banks of the Bayou Teche.
 The area was then settled by Acadians (French immigrants who came to be called Cajuns) who were exiled by British troops from Nova Scotia, Canada and eventually made their way as refugees to Louisiana.

 Don’t miss New Iberia’s events and festivals throughout the year.
 Mardi Gras is a time of revelry and celebration with parades and balls in anticipation of our solemn Lenten season.
 The Iberia Performing Arts League stages plays year-round at the newly renovated Essanee Theater.
-Cajun concerts can be enjoyed at the Sliman Theater for the Performing Arts, the old Evangeline Theater, located in downtown New Iberia.
+Every spring, watch artists in action at Shadows-on-the-Teche Plein Air competition, then celebrate literature at the Books Along the Teche Literary Festival, and our Spanish heritage at El Festival Espanol.
 Held in September, the Louisiana Sugar Cane Festival is an annual celebration of the sugar cane harvest, a principal crop locally referred to as grinding.
 October brings the World Championship Gumbo Cookoff, a festival and fundraiser for our Greater Iberia Chamber of Commerce.

 A visit to our city will be rewarded with history and culture, a feast for the senses – sights, sound and taste – unlike anything you have ever experienced.